 The friendly beach policeman welcomed us to his domain and was happy to show us around and chat.

-We had made several pit-stops along the way to observe our surroundings and take photographs.
-So it took us much longer than the prescribed 1 – 1.5 hours.
-And we were really glad we had packed food and water as there are no facilities on this secluded beach.
+Thanks to several pit-stops along the way to observe our surroundings and take photographs, it took us much longer than the prescribed 1 – 1.5 hours.
+We were really glad we had packed food and water as there are no facilities on this secluded beach.

 Dreading the walk back to Danzil in the hot sun, we took the easy way out.
 There’s a taxi boat that ferries people from Anse Major to Beau Vallon at regular intervals (200 Seychellois Rupees per person) and we were delighted to return in the comfort of a speed boat.